-As someone who frequently visits Billings due to having tons of family there, it has been really cool over the past decade to see the downtown area of Billings transform from nothing super special to a hip and happening place.
-This being Montana though, it’s hip in its own laidback, cowboy way. 🙂
+Visiting breweries is one of my favorite things to do in Billings.
+And as someone who hails from Billings and frequently visits the city due to still having tons of family there, it has been really cool over the past decade to see the downtown area of Billings transform from nothing super special to a hip and happening place.
+This being Montana though, it’s hip in its own laidback, western way. 🙂

 A big reason this transformation is happening in downtown Billings is due to all of the breweries that are popping up everywhere.
 The brewers of Billings are looking to make a name for the state with its beers and right now there are seven breweries in the downtown Billings area that are part of the Billings Brew Trail.